-After the launch of Creative Cloud in 2012, Adobe originally stated that CS6 applications would remain on sale “indefinitely.”
+After the launch of Creative Cloud in 2012, Adobe originally stated that CS6 applications would remain on sale “indefinitely” (A word that does not mean “forever,” although many read it that way).
 Through most of 2015 Adobe provided a web link where you could still pay once to buy a perpetual license of CS6 applications.
 But in late 2015, Adobe redirected the link to a web page, shown below, where ordering by phone was the only option:

 Then, on January 9, 2017, the content of that web page changed to this:

-Note the text that the arrow points to, which says:
+Note the text that my arrow points to, which says:

 As of January 9, 2017 Creative Suite is no longer available for purchase.

 There may be copies of Creative Suite software available for sale through the used market, but if you are interested in buying it that way you should exercise extreme caution to avoid scams and pirated copies.
 If you’re buying software that has been previously opened and installed, it’s a good idea to make sure the seller is willing to do an official transfer of license to ensure that you become the new legal owner of the software.

 The king of Adobe software is, of course, Adobe Photoshop.
-Now that Adobe no longer sells CS6 applications, the only professional version available from Adobe is Photoshop CC, which you get through a paid Creative Cloud membership.
-The most affordable membership is the $9.99 Photography Plan which includes Photoshop, Lightroom CC, and Lightroom Classic as well as a range of online services, including Lightroom cloud storage and syncing across devices as well as an Adobe Portfolio website.
+Now that Adobe no longer sells CS6 applications, you can get Photoshop only through a paid Creative Cloud membership.
+The most affordable membership is the Photography Plan, which for USD $9.99, includes Photoshop, Lightroom Classic, and Lightroom as well as a range of online services, including Lightroom cloud storage and syncing across devices as well as an Adobe Portfolio website (All of that may change, so read over the current offers carefully.)
 If you use Photoshop for business reasons this is probably going to be one of the smallest business expenses you have.
 The relatively low cost of the Photography Plan means that most of the people who don’t want to subscribe to Creative Cloud are opposed to it for reasons that aren’t economic.